AthN3090/Pin-up/README.md

 # Pin-up
-A chromium based browser extension for web monitoring and getting notified through email whenever there is an update.
+A chromium-based browser extension which aims to notify the user for any updates on a website that was pinned by the user.
+It makes the user free from the trouble of continuously checking a website.

 ## Getting Started